conan-io/conan-io.github.io/_posts/2025-02-05-What-is-your-code-made-of-sboms.markdown

 ## Can Conan generate the SBOM with my dependencies?

 Yes, Conan can indeed generate a Software Bill of Materials (SBOM) and can do it using **CycloneDX 1.4 natively**.
-Conan tools feature a `from conan.tools.sbom` set of tools that allows the creation of SBOMs easily.
+Conan provides a `conan.tools.sbom` set of tools that makes SBOM creation easy.
 These tools can be used in recipes, custom commands, deployers, or hooks.
 Let’s make an example using a [`post_package` hook](https://docs.conan.io/2/reference/extensions/hooks.html), here is the code: